dboddie-canonical-work/disgorged-docs/using-external-metadata.rst

        source: .
        parse-info: [metadata-file]

-See `The snapcraft format <the-snapcraft-yaml-schema.md>`__ for further details on Snapcraft metadata and how it’s used.
+See :ref:`The snapcraft format <the-snapcraft-yaml-schema>` for further details on Snapcraft metadata and how it’s used.

 Source types
 ------------